 Most agree that the fundamental values are those of justice, that the courts are supreme and that all adhere to their rulings.
 The UK has a thousand years of history and law.
 But do right-wingers think that African, Caribbean, Pakistani or Afghan immigrants want to overthrow the state?
 No more than certain white individuals.

 We should not confuse the needs of migrating families with the intentions of terrorists to destabilise the world.
-And we should not be swayed by a small minority of idiots who tarnish the name of migrants with despicable acts of violence.
+A minority tarnish the name of migrants with despicable violence.
+We should not be swayed.

 What does it mean for a state and a society to evolve?
-In the Western world states mostly develop for the better such as through voting for human rights.
-In Africa many countries are unstable but after having been taken over by dictators such as Uganda by Idi Amin and the Philippines by Duterte.
+In the Western world states mostly evolve for the better.
+An example would be by voting for human rights.
+In Africa many states are unstable but after having been taken over by dictators – Uganda by Idi Amin and others, the Philippines by Duterte.

 But are these fears of subversion really the fears of the right and why do they seem so far-fetched?
-I think it is more about everyday group identity, of wanting to find others in agreement, the notion of belonging.
-Perhaps many wonder to what group they belong when many people around them seem to be from elsewhere.
-It is understandable that people look to their surroundings and local communities for their identity.
+I think it is more an everyday thing, of wanting to find others in agreement, the notion of belonging, perhaps wondering to what group they belong when around them many people seem to be from elsewhere.
+People look to their surroundings and local communities for their identity.

 Is this a tenable, desirable situation?
 The solution is to ensure that immigrants learn English, that they adopt local customs and adhere to Englishness – if only we could define it ourselves.

-There are people who think they know what national identity is.
-What do they refer to?
-History, the law of the land, the habits or opinions of a sub-group or behaviour accepted by the majority.
+There are people who think they understand national identity.
+What is it?
+History, the law of the land, the habits or opinions of a subgroup or behaviour accepted by the majority.

-Even if national identity were defined, it is already both unconsciously understood and yet different for all.
+Even if national identity were defined, it is understood and yet different for all.
 Perhaps it is geography or adhesion to unspoken norms that permeate everyday life.
 But even if we take a snapshot of society today, any national identity will change and evolve with or without immigration.

 The point for the rightists then is perhaps that there should be a high enough proportion of nationals to influence change and maintain a national identity: keep England English and France French.